 Plan for fitness and flexibility

-- What flexible working arrangements will be suit the organisation?
+- What flexible working arrangements will suit the organization?

-- How will applications for flexible work be dealt with – the administration?
+- How will applications for flexible work be dealt with – by the administration?

 - Are there jobs that might be difficult to do via a flexible working arrangement?

 - How flexible are IT arrangements for employees working away from the base premises?

 A CIPD report on ‘Flexible working provision and uptake’ in 2012 found that 72% of the employers surveyed believed that implementing flexible working practices had a positive impact on staff engagement and 73% felt that it had a positive impact on employee motivation.
 Not all flexible working arrangements will be suitable, but technology means that most roles can be adapted to be more flexible.
 For some customer-facing roles options may be limited, but flexitime, part-time work, and job sharing are worth considering.

 Flexible work arrangements succeed when employees and managers communicate well, respecting organizational and individual needs, obligations and responsibilities.
 The relationship between manager and employee working flexibly is key to the success of any arrangement and is facilitated by setting and documenting clear and realistic expectations.